rubetron/AssetAllocation/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AssetAllocation is to perform backtesting of asset allocation strategies.
+The goal of AssetAllocation is to perform backtesting of customizable asset allocation strategies.
 The main functions that the user interacts with is backtest\_allocation().

 ## Installation